8ta4/quest/DONTREADME.md

 > Does `quest` use chrome.storage.sync for storing data?

-No, `quest` doesn't rely on chrome.storage.sync. chrome.storage.sync only provides 100 KB of storage, which is far too limited for the amount of data `quest` needs to store.
+No, `quest` doesn't rely on chrome.storage.sync. "[The quota limitation is approximately 100 KB](https://developer.chrome.com/docs/extensions/reference/api/storage#storage_areas:~:text=The%20quota%20limitation%20is%20approximately%20100%20KB)", which is far too limited for the amount of data `quest` needs to store.

 > Does `quest` use IndexedDB for storing data?

 No, `quest` doesn't use IndexedDB for saving data.
-IndexedDB is asynchronous, but DataScript needs synchronous operations.
+IndexedDB is asynchronous, but DataScript [needs synchronous operations](https://github.com/tonsky/datascript/issues/358#issuecomment-657068278).

 > Does `quest` use `chrome.storage.local` or `localStorage` for storing data?